DjangoGirls/tutorial/en/intro_to_command_line/README.md

     > cd
     C:\Users\olasitarska

-You'll probably see something similiar on your machine.
+You'll probably see something similar on your machine.
 Once you open the command line you usually start at your user's home directory.

 > Note: 'pwd' stands for 'print working directory'.